Online Bayesian Meta-Learning for Cognitive Tracking Radar: Algorithm and Practice

-where $\Sigma = \sigma_{0}^{2}I_{d}$, $X_{s} = [\varphi_{k=1},\varphi_{2},...,\varphi_{n}]$ is the vector of observed contexts over each time index $k = 1,2,...,n$ in stage $s$, and $L_{s} = [\ell_{k=1},\ell_{2},...,\ell_{n}]$ is similarly the vector of losses.
+where $\Sigma = \sigma_{0}^{2}I_{d}$, $X_{v} = [\varphi_{k=1},\varphi_{2},...,\varphi_{n}]$ is the vector of observed contexts over each time index $k = 1,2,...,n$ of the present track $v$, and $L_{v} = [\ell_{k=1},\ell_{2},...,\ell_{n}]$ is a vector containing the observed losses during track $v$.
 The updates (\ref{eq:postupdateS}) and (\ref{eq:postupdate}) are easily calculated for low-dimension cases, such as the waveform selection problem examined here.
 For high-dimensional problems, the Woodbury matrix identity can be applied to speed up computations.
-A description of the meta-learning process can be seen in Algorithm \ref{algo:mts}.\\
+A description of the meta-learning process can be seen in Algorithm \ref{algo:mts}.

 We expect meta-learning to provide major benefits for cases where $\sigma_{q}^{2} \gg \sigma_{0}^{2}$, since uncertainty about the true prior $P_{\star}$ is significant.
 In cases where $\sigma_{q}^{2} \ll \sigma_{0}^{2}$, meta-learning is very close to the standard single-task learning problem, and we expect little benefit.
 Thus, the amount of relatedness between tasks is an important indicator of meta-learning performance.
 The issue of task similarity has been studied from an information-theoretic perspective in \cite{Jose2022}.
 Future work in this domain could focus on a rigorous justification of task similarity for radar tasks of practical interest, such as tracking under interference.